jaredkc/shopify-starter-theme/README.md

 - `src/`: JavaScript and Sass source files are compiled from here and added to `theme/assets/`.
 - `theme/`: Shopify ready theme files that are uploaded with Shopify Theme Kit.
 - `config.yml`: Contains the information needed for Shopify to authenticate requests and edit/update remote theme files.

+## Reference

+- Lazy, or on-demand, loading for JavaScript modules with Webpack.
+[Learn more](https://webpack.js.org/guides/lazy-loading/).